rachel-ftw/local-website/README.md

 ### Specifications

-- [ ] Single page site
+- [ ] Single landing page, very visually appealing
 - [ ] replicate this: https://dribbble.com/shots/2719343-magic-co-landing-page-concept

-\*Copying another website's content is fine for practicing, but publishing it would likely infringe upon the original site's copyright.
+- [ ] page textures animate
+- [ ] navbar is transparent and appears on second pane
+- [ ] at least 3 panes that scrolling snaps to.

 ### Required